ahems/MyToDoApp/infra/README.md

 Creates a user-assigned managed identity that serves as the security principal for all Azure resources in the application.

+**Uses Azure Verified Module:** `avm/res/managed-identity/user-assigned-identity:0.4.2`

 **What it does:**

-- Creates a user-assigned managed identity
+- Deploys a user-assigned managed identity using AVM
 - Defines a custom role for deployment scripts
 - Assigns the "Managed Identity Operator" role to itself
 - Grants permissions needed for Azure CLI deployment scripts